sensiolabs/GotenbergBundle/docs/customization.rst

 Twig function to help generate that path.

-This function work as `asset() Twig function`_ and fetch your assets in the public folder of your application If your files are in another folder, you can override the default value of ``asset_base_dir`` in your configuration file ``config/sensiolabs_gotenberg.yml``.
+This function work as `asset() Twig function`_ and fetch your assets in the public folder of your application If your files are in another folder, you can override the default value of ``base_directory`` in your configuration file ``config/sensiolabs_gotenberg.yml``.
 The path provided can be relative as well as absolute.